jordanrobbedthesun/Full-Stack-Deep-Dive/README.md

 ### Backend
 - **Node.js + Express:** Handles AI chat endpoint and keeps Gemini API key secret.
 - **@google/generative-ai:** Connects to Google Gemini API.
+- **Custom System Instructions:** The backend lets you set a system message for the chatbot, so you can control its role (e.g., "You are a helpful CSSEC tutor.").
 - **dotenv:** Loads environment variables (API keys, etc.).
 - **CORS:** Allows mobile app to call backend from different origins.